sadasant/uploader-js/README.md

   dynamo, and I match them with the documentation that Dynamo has, but this is time expensive.
 - Why does serverless logs behaves so weird?
-I haven't figured out how to just get the last log, and it seems to loop over older logs, then newer, then somehow returns nothing a couple of times, then I get the mos recent logs.
+I haven't figured out how to just get the last log consistently, and it seems to loop over older logs, then newer, then somehow returns nothing a couple of times, then I get the mos recent logs.

 ### Now what

 Up next, I want to focus on learning about PRobot, then I'd like to